Parlament stopped financing fossil energies

 The Irish government doesn't want to finance fossil energies any more.
 In July 2018, the Parliament in Dublin ratified a law that commits the 8 billion euros state fund (Irish Strategic Investment Fund) to abandon its investments in coal, oil and gas over the next five years.
 This affects 318 million euros distributed to 150 companies throughout the world.

-193 megawatts of wind energy went online in 2018 in the Republic of Ireland.
-In the year before that, the expansion was more than twice as large.
-The goal of satisfying 32 per cent of the national power demand with wind energy by 2020 is considered achievable.
+463 megawatts of wind energy went online in 2019 in the Republic of Ireland.
+In the year before that, the expansion was only 193 megawatts.
+The goal of satisfying 32 per cent of the national power demand with wind energy by 2020 has been reached early.
 The goal of covering 16 per cent of the overall Irish gross energy demand from renewable sources appears less feasible.
-In 2016, the contribution was only 10 per cent.
+In 2018, the contribution was only 11 per cent.
 The share of fossil fuels in the provision of overall primary energy even rose in light of the positive economy.

 Favourable conditions for wind energy

 The conditions in Ireland are favourable for producing much more wind energy in the future given the outstanding wind conditions and numerous potentially suitable sites.